itsPedro231/Fixr-Spurhacks/README.md

 ## Backend

-  Run these on terminal to create virtual environment, update pip and install necessary packages.
+  Run these in terminal to create virtual environment, update pip and install necessary packages.

   ```python
   python -m venv .venv